Ancient Breed Still Top Choice

 The Maltese dog fits the bill for a “froufrou” dog: it is small, has a fanciful fur coat and is often either dressed up in an outfit or has its “bangs” tied back in a top knot, sometimes accompanied by a frilly bow.

-Centuries ago, the Maltese was a favorite choice amongst aristocrats and ladies of nobility, favored particularly for their small size and “royal” appearance.
+Centuries ago, the Maltese was a favorite choice among aristocrats and ladies of nobility, favored particularly for their small size and “royal” appearance.

 Today, the dog is still one of the most popular, so cherished by American families that it continues to be one of the top 10 most-wanted dogs in the country, according to the American Kennel Club.